 16Make your travel memories last.

 Traveling expands your senses in a whole another level but sadly after a few months being back home, memories fade away.
-I don’t have much memories from my first travels and I regret it so much!
+I don’t have many memories from my first travels and I regret it so much!

 That’s why I learned how important is to document, take good notes and make memories last.